mikestefanello/pagoda/README.md

 Registered for all routes is middleware that will load the currently logged in user entity and store it within the request context.
 The middleware is located at `middleware.LoadAuthenticatedUser()` and, if authenticated, the `User` entity is stored within the context using the key `context.AuthenticatedUserKey`.

 If you wish to require either authentication or non-authentication for a given route, you can use either `middleware.RequireAuthentication()` or `middleware.RequireNoAuthentication()`.

+If you wish to restrict a route to admins only, you can use `middleware.RequireAdmin`.

 ### Email verification